-The 2018 Business Plan outlined our plans to invest around £2.5 million in backcourt improvement works during the period 2018/19 to 2021/22.
+The 2018 Business Plan outlined our plans to invest around £2.5 million in backcourt improvement works during the period 2018/19 to 2021/22 this may have to be extended due to Covid 19.
 This programme will be delivered in four contracts.
 The expenditure profiles are reflected in BHA's financial projections for the next five years, and the works will be self-funded by BHA.

-As noted earlier, the Area 1 contract went on site shortly before the Covid-19 lockdown took place and all work was then suspended during the lockdown period.
-The contract is expected to re-start at the end of June 2020.
-This will depend on the contractor's access to human resources, and will continue to be impacted by the effects of the pandemic.
-We are also aiming to put the Area 2 contract on site before the end of the financial year.
+As noted earlier, the Area 1 contract went on site shortly before the Covid-19 lockdown took place and all work was then suspended during both lockdown periods.
+The contract restarted in the summer of 2020 and did not recommence after Christmas 2020 due to the second lockdown but re-started at the end of March 2021.
+We are also aiming to put the Area 2 contract on site before the end of the financial year 2020/21 but this has been delayed and carried forward to 2021/22..